 It is worthy of note that if we take that $\gamma=\mathbf{d}W$ in the above theorem, then $\gamma$ is a closed one-form on $Q$, and the equation $\mathbf{d}(H \cdot \mathbf{d}W)=0$ is equivalent to the Hamilton-Jacobi equation $H(q^i,\frac{\partial W}{\partial q^i})=E$, where $E$ is a constant.
-This result is used the formulation of a geometric version of Hamilton-Jacobi theorem for Hamiltonian system, see Cari\~{n}ena et al \cite{cagrmamamuro06} and Iglesias et al\cite{iglema08}.
+This result is used the formulation of a geometric version of Hamilton-Jacobi theorem for Hamiltonian system, see Cari\~{n}ena et al. \cite{cagrmamamuro06} and Iglesias et al. \cite{iglema08}.
 On the other hand, this result is developed in the context of time-dependent Hamiltonian system by Marsden and Ratiu in \cite{mara99}.
-The Hamilton-Jacobi equation may be regarded as a nonlinear partial differential equation for some generating function $S$, and the problem is become how to choose a time-dependent canonical transformation $\Psi: T^*Q\times \mathbb{R} \rightarrow T^*Q\times \mathbb{R}, $ which transforms the dynamical vector field of a time-dependent Hamiltonian system to equilibrium, such that the generating function $S$ of $\Psi$ satisfies the time-dependent Hamilton-Jacobi equation.
+The Hamilton-Jacobi equation may be regarded as a nonlinear partial differential equation for someone generating function $S$, and the problem is become how to choose a time-dependent canonical transformation $\Psi: T^*Q\times \mathbb{R} \rightarrow T^*Q\times \mathbb{R}, $ which transforms the dynamical vector field of a time-dependent Hamiltonian system to equilibrium, such that the generating function $S$ of $\Psi$ satisfies the time-dependent Hamilton-Jacobi equation, that is, the dynamical vector field is degenerate along the solution of Hamilton-Jacobi equation.
 In particular, for the time-independent Hamiltonian system, we may look for a symplectic map as the canonical transformation.
-This work offers a important idea that one can use the dynamical vector field of a Hamiltonian system to describe Hamilton-Jacobi equation.
-Moreover, assume that $\gamma: Q \rightarrow T^*Q$ is a closed one-form on $Q$, and define that $X_H^\gamma = T\pi_{Q}\cdot X_H \cdot \gamma$, where $X_{H}$ is the dynamical vector field of Hamiltonian system $(T^*Q,\omega,H)$.
-Then the fact that $X_H^\gamma$ and $X_H$ are $\gamma$-related, that is, $T\gamma\cdot X_H^\gamma= X_H\cdot \gamma$ is equivalent that $\mathbf{d}(H \cdot \gamma)=0, $ which is given in Cari\~{n}ena et al \cite{cagrmamamuro06} and Iglesias et al\cite{iglema08}.\\

-Motivated by the above research work, we hope to use the dynamical vector field of the regular reduced Hamiltonian system to describe the Hamilton-Jacobi theory for regular reducible Hamiltonian system with symmetry in this paper.
-In order to do this, we need first to give a geometric version of Hamilton-Jacobi theorem of Hamiltonian system on the cotangent bundle of a configuration manifold.
-Thus, in the following we first give an important notion and prove a key lemma, which is an important tool for the proof of geometric Hamilton-Jacobi theorem of Hamiltonian system.\\
+This work offers an important idea that one can use the dynamical vector field of a Hamiltonian system to describe Hamilton-Jacobi equation.
+Moreover, we also hope to use the dynamical vector fields of the regular reduced Hamiltonian systems to describe the Hamilton-Jacobi equations for the regular reduced Hamiltonian systems.
+These are the main works in this paper.
+In order to do these, we need first to give two types of formulation of Hamilton-Jacobi theorem for a Hamiltonian system on the cotangent bundle of a configuration manifold.
+Thus, in the following we first give an important notion and prove a key lemma, and this lemma is an important tool for the proofs of two types of geometric Hamilton-Jacobi theorem of the Hamiltonian system.\\